S-46

 Plain Language

-Patient data used by AI tools in utilization review or utilization management may not be repurposed beyond the intended and stated purpose of that review.
-This aligns with HIPAA minimum necessary principles and state health privacy law, but creates an independent state-law obligation that AI tools processing patient data for UR purposes must not use that data for secondary purposes such as marketing, risk profiling, or model training beyond the stated utilization review function.
+Patient data used by AI tools in utilization review must not be repurposed beyond its intended and stated purpose.
+This is a purpose limitation requirement consistent with HIPAA and state health privacy law, applied specifically to AI tools in the utilization review context.
+Carriers must ensure their AI vendors and tools do not use patient clinical data for secondary purposes such as marketing, product development, or training unrelated models.

 Statutory Text